sifive/wit/README.md

 Wit resolves this hierarchy of dependencies and generates a flattened directory structure in which each package may exist only once.

+## How does Wit deduplicate packages?
+When multiple versions of the same package are requested, Wit chooses the latest requested version, making sure the selected version's commit is a descendant of every other requested versions' commits.

 ## Getting started

 The best way to learn wit is to check out the [tutorial](share/doc/wit/tutorial.md).